eduardoGarrettMiranda/Volvo/README.md

 - Vehicle registration with validation by chassis id,
 - Vehicle listing
 - Change the color of an existing vehicle
-- Business logic displayed in the UI
+- Business logic validations displayed in the UI

 ---